A (low level) command to acknowledge reliable commands. Used for Reliable UDP (RUDP).

 We limit the messages (updates) per room and per second for two reasons:

 - Things break when you send too many updates.
 There is no fixed cap though.
-This depends on bandwidth, devices, etc.
+This depends on traffic, devices, etc.

 - Make sure everyone has a fixed slice of our shared servers.